derrickzhuyz/GNN4SL/data/gold_schema_linking/README.md

-The schema of each example (NL, SQL) pair is extracted from gold SQL and store in this dir.
+The schema of each example (NL, SQL) pair is extracted from gold SQL and stored in this dir.